abpframework/abp/docs/en/Blog-Posts/2020-05-08 v2_7_Release/Post.md

 See the [Object Extensions document](https://docs.abp.io/en/abp/latest/Object-Extensions) for details about this system.

+See also the [Customizing the Existing Modules](https://docs.abp.io/en/abp/latest/Customizing-Application-Modules-Guide) guide to learn all the possible customization options.

 ### Text Templating Package

 [Volo.Abp.TextTemplating](https://www.nuget.org/packages/Volo.Abp.TextTemplating) is a new package introduced with the v2.7.0.
 Previously, [Volo.Abp.Emailing](https://www.nuget.org/packages/Volo.Abp.Emailing) package had a similar functionality but it was limited, experimental and tightly coupled to the emailing.